RajMohanJayakumar/finance/DEPLOYMENT.md

 ## 🐛 Troubleshooting

 ### "Page Not Found" on Direct URL Access

 - Ensure your hosting platform serves `index.html` for all routes
 - Check that the appropriate config file is deployed:
   - Netlify: `_redirects`
   - Vercel: `vercel.json`
   - Apache: `.htaccess`
+  - GitHub Pages: `404.html` (automatically handled)

+### GitHub Pages Specific Issues

+- If you see 404 errors, wait 5-10 minutes after deployment
+- Ensure GitHub Pages is set to "GitHub Actions" source
+- Check that the workflow completed successfully
+- Clear browser cache and try again
+- The 404.html redirect may take a moment to process

 ### Build Errors

 - Run `npm ci` to ensure clean dependencies
 - Check Node.js version (requires 16+)
 - Verify all environment variables are set

 ### Performance Issues

 - The app uses code splitting for better performance
 - Static assets are cached for 1 year
 - Consider enabling gzip compression on your server